-Becker muscular dystrophy is a genetic condition that causes your muscles to become damaged and weakened over time, resulting in loss of muscle tissue.
-If you have this condition, you could begin to experience problems walking around age 16.
-Becker muscular dystrophy usually affects boys, with symptoms appearing between age 5 and 15.
+Becker muscular dystrophy is a genetic condition that results in your muscles becoming damaged and weakened over time, with eventual loss of muscle tissue (atrophy).
+If you have this condition, you can expect to begin experiencing problems walking during your teen years.
+Becker muscular dystrophy usually affects boys, with symptoms appearing between ages 5 and 15.
 There is more than one type of muscular dystrophy, and Becker is similar to another type known as Duchenne.
 Becker is less severe and less common.

 Symptoms usually begin during childhood, but the condition may not become obvious for a number of years.
 Symptoms typically include: